Bob Dylan borrowed heavily from the blues throughout his career

 By 1966 and Blonde on Blonde, Dylan had learned the blues tradition of changing the old songs enough to claim copyright cleanly.
 The titles of the earlier Dylan LPs Bringing It All Back Home and Highway 61 Revisited hint at Dylan’s blues influenced roots.

-Forty years later in 2006, Dylan had reverted to singing blues songs under his own copyright with little change from the originals in Modern Times.
+Forty years later in 2006, Dylan had reverted to singing blues songs under his own copyright with little change from the originals in the album Modern Times.

 The success of the blues is partially based on the familiarity of themes, lyrics and melodies that gives audiences instant recognition of new songs.
 Like many musicians, Dylan learned to mine the blues vein with great success.

-For another discussion of Dylan’s blues roots, see Bob Dylan the influence of the blues on Dylan’s songs.
+For another discussion of Dylan’s blues roots, see Listen to Bob Dylan’s Many Influences.
+(NY Times)